coderjoe/coderjoe.github.com/_posts/2007-10-30-more-fun-with-greasemonkey.markdown

 ---
 layout: post
 title: More Fun with Greasemonkey
 wordpress_id: 106
 wordpress_url: /archive/2007/10/30/more-fun-with-greasemonkey/
 comments: true
 categories:
-- coding
+- programming
 tags:
 - experts-exchange
-- greasemonkey
 ---

 The past month has been a difficult one.
 Between readying the apartment for winter, various chores, and social obligations, I've had little time for my own personal projects.
 Recently however I came across a few things that I just couldn't pass up.